We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - reapplying sunscreen every 2 hours

-Some have a higher risk of severe sunburn, including people who:
+Some people have a higher risk of severe sunburn, including those who:

 - have very fair skin